FD Fan Analysis

 Tale Of The Tool

-In addition to supporting Variable Frequency Drive (VFD) functionality, this tool enables the determination of a fan’s airflow using two distinct methods as outlined below, where the method of choice will be dictated by the practical realities of equipment availability and the need for versatile approaches in the field.
+In addition to supporting Variable Frequency Drive (VFD) functionality, this tool enables the determination of a fan’s airflow using the two distinct methods outlined below, where ultimately, the method of choice will be dictated by the practical realities of equipment availability and the need for versatile approaches in the field.

 Supplementing the VFD results, is an accompaniment of supporting data that can be leveraged in the design and decision-making processes—to the extent they impinge, partially or wholly, on the objective of the analysis.